bkesterbyld/maroon-potato/src/pages/index.md

         title_align: left
         content: >-
           Aggregating disparate corporate data to power new eCommerce  features is time consuming and costly.
-Above provides an easy data collection and logic layer that can serve new features and page components quickly.
+Above provides a virtual backend for frontend developers that syncs with data sources.
         content_align: left
         actions: []
         actions_align: left